alanng0000/Doc/Doc/TerraSystem/System/Allocate/a.md

 Memory allocate to [Object](../../../Class/Object/a.md) is consist of all field data of class derive, Int A, Int B, Int C, Int D.
 Memory is continue in byte for all data to allocate.
-All data is allocate in 1 time.
+All Memory space is available in 1 allocate.